frank038/Rubrica/README.md

 Copy to clipboard the content of the selected field.
 This feature can be disabled by changing the line 59 of the main program this way:
 USE_CLIPBOARD=0
+This feature can be used when no filter is applied.

 Known bug: